-Acupuncture is another form of traditional Chinese medicine used to treat pain through insertion of extremely fine needles through the skin at strategic points on the body.
+Acupuncture is another form of traditional Chinese medicine used to treat pain through the insertion of extremely fine needles through the skin at strategic points on the body.
 Like acupressure, acupuncture is also a technique that balances the flow of life force or energy, known as qi (chi) through pathways or meridians in the body.
 Inserting needles into specific points re-balances energy flow.
 Some western medicine practitioners reason the theory of acupuncture by stating that acupuncture points stimulate nerves, muscles and connective tissue of the region, which boosts blood flow and the body’s natural painkillers.

 How Does Acupuncture Work?

-Based on a person’s ailment and symptoms presented, an acupuncture practitioner will conduct an initial evaluation during which s/he will examine the painful area, shape, colour and coating of tongue, colour of face, and the rhythm, strength and quality of pulse in the wrist.
+Based on a person’s ailment and symptoms presented, an acupuncture practitioner will conduct an initial evaluation during which s/he will examine the painful area, shape, colour and coating of the tongue, colour of the face, and the rhythm, strength and quality of pulse in the wrist.
 Based on this examination, a treatment plan is created, which for a single complaint usually involves six to twelve sessions, scheduled over few months.
 Acupuncture points are located all over the body, and sometimes may even be located far away from the area of pain.